riboviz/example-datasets/add-new-dataset.md

 2. Testing
 3. Troubleshooting

-This documentation provides the user with some useful documentation which supplements the [documentation](https://github.com/riboviz/riboviz/blob/main/docs/user/run-on-eddie.md#run-a-full-size-example-dataset) available for adding new datasets.
-The linked documentation covers making annotation, contamination and input directories.
-Instructions for creating qsub job submission scripts and submitting of jobs is also covered.
+This documentation provides the user with some useful documentation which supplements the [documentation for running new datasets in a computing cluster](https://github.com/riboviz/riboviz/blob/main/docs/user/run-on-eddie.md#run-a-full-size-example-dataset).
+The linked documentation covers setting up annotation, contamination and input directories ready to run riboviz.
+For a cluster with a job submission system, instructions for creating qsub job submission scripts and submitting of jobs is also covered.

-Desired structure:
+Suggested structure, with a root directory code-named for a dataset `W-Sc_2012`:
 ```
 W-Sc_2012/
 contaminants/   annotation/   config.yaml   input/